khripunovpp/lasagna/lasagna/documentation/faq/05-how-to-install[en].md

 :::

 :::accordion 📱 iOS (Safari)
+1. Open the site in Safari.
+2. Tap "Share".
+3. Tap "Add to Home Screen".
+4. Confirm.

-1. Open the site in Safari.\n2.
-Tap “Share”.\n3.
-Tap “Add to Home Screen”.\n4.
-Confirm.\n\n📌 Chrome/Firefox on iOS do not support PWA.
+📌 Chrome/Firefox on iOS do not support PWA.
 :::

 :::accordion 💻 Windows (Chrome, Edge)
-1. Open the site.\n2.
-Click the “Install app” icon in the address bar.\n3.
-Confirm.\nApp will appear in Start menu.
+1. Open the site.
+2. Click the "Install app" icon in the address bar.
+3. Confirm.
+App will appear in Start menu.
 :::

 :::accordion 💻 Windows (Firefox)